ngoet/markdowndocs/README.md

 # MarkdownDocs
-`markdowndocs` is a light-weight markdown documentation generator that generates a simple `.md` file that documents your code based on your docstrings and raw code.
+`markdowndocs` is a light-weight markdown documentation generator that generates a simple `.md` file that documents your Python code based on your docstrings and raw code.

 ---